One of the most well-preserved mammoth specimens in the world.

 Masha was found in 1988 along the banks of the small river Yuribetejakha on Yamal Peninsula.
 The body of Dima was found in 1977 in the Kirghilyakh Valley near the upper reaches of Kolyma River.
 Dima’s internal organs were well-preserved despite being dehydrated and collapsed.

-The Berezovsky mammoth was a male who fell off a precipice and died immediately.
-The body has only a few marks and part of the trunk is missing along with most of the hair.
+The Berezovsky mammoth was a male who fell off a precipice and died instantly.
+The body has only a few marks and part of the trunk is missing along with most of the hair, though the iconic woolly fur can still be seen around the upper region of the front legs.
 His body is prominently displayed in a glass casket.
 Some samples of flesh from the Berezovsky mammoth can be found in the Smithsonian Museum of Natural History in Washington D.C.

 Zoology Museum in Saint Petersburg is also home to a hall of mammoth and ancient elephant skeletons.